PIYUSH1SAINI/ReadMe-wiz/README.md

 ### Execution Options

+#### Global CLI

 > [!IMPORTANT]
-> Ensure that you have a project directory with code files and a `.git` repository before running ReadMe-wiz.
+> Ensure that you have cloned the repository and run `npm install` before using the CLI.

-#### Global CLI Execution

-To generate a README.md file, navigate to your project's root directory and run:
+To generate a README, simply run:

 ```bash
 make-readme
 ```

-This command will create or update a README file in the current directory.

 The following options are available: